Evelyne Bustros: Career

 She finalized her second novel "Sous la baguette du Coudrier" in 1949 but postponed the publication.

 On November 24, 1952, she held a conference entitled "Réminiscence" at the Lebanese Cenacle in which she was the first female member.

 In 1953, she co-founded with Anissa Rawda Najjar the Association for Rural Development which opened scores of free schools in villages.
 She headed the Association for more than ten years.

 In 1956 she published « Evocations », a booklet in memory of Michel Chiha.

 In 1958, she published « Sous la Baguette du Coudrier » in Beirut (Imprimerie Catholique).

 Later years and death

-In 1971, a few months before her death, in a final get together at her place, she was granted the Lebanese gold medal of Merit.
-The President of the Beirut Municipal Council Amin Beyhum discussed the Municipality proposition to name the public garden just built in Ramlet el Baida after her.
+In 1971, a few months before her death, in a final get together at her place, she was granted the Lebanese gold medal of merit.
+The President of the Beirut Municipal Council Amin Beyhum discussed the Municipality's proposition to name the public garden just built in Ramlet el Baida after her.
 In 1973, the Lebanese Prime Minister and her old friend Takieddine el Solh ratified the decision.

 On November 26, 1971, Eveline Bustros died in the house where she was born.